 Side note: If you suffer from chronic pain, check out the meditations on the Insight Timer app specifically created for those who are experiencing constant and extreme pain.
 Often, the teachers who release these meditations have experienced or are experiencing similar hardships.
 I know it seems impossible that meditation can make this pain go away, but know that these teachers see and feel your suffering.
 They’re there to gently guide you to a place where this pain no longer becomes your identity, and you can live in a space of deep calmness.

 Health Benefit #8: Improves Sleep Quality

-I can infamously fall asleep within five minutes of my head hitting the pillow.
-Because of that, I can’t speak personally about this one.
-However, if you’re someone who struggles with getting a restful night’s sleep, meditation may help.
+If you’re someone who struggles with getting a restful night’s sleep, meditation may help.
 One study looked at adults with moderate sleep disturbances and found that mindfulness awareness practices produced better results in improving the participants’ sleep than sleep hygiene education and suggests that these practices could be used to help remediate sleep problems and thus improve overall quality of life.
 24

 If you experience more prominent sleep problems, there’s some promising news for you, too: the American Academy of Sleep Medicine released findings showing that a meditation practice can be an effective treatment for insomnia.
 25

 Researchers at UC San Francisco found evidence that meditation may slow the rate of cellular aging.
 26 But how exactly does that work?
 First, we need to understand the function of telomeres.
 Telomeres are the cap at each end of a chromosome that protects our chromosomes from deterioration.
 Over time, telomeres shorten and cause our cells to age.
 This is where you might have heard the concept of biological aging.
 When you hear that a 50-year-old is biologically only 30 years old, this is because the length of their telomeres is more aligned with what you would typically expect to see in a 30-year-old.